luismcsoul/the-sustainable-republic/README.md

 b.
 Couple housing is an intermediate level of housing where rights are legally splitted between the dwellers and constitute de facto financial partnership during the rental time.

 c.
-Family housing is the ultimate, larger protected ownership strategy including a backward, garage and garden.
+Family housing is the ultimate, larger protected ownership strategy including a backyard, garage and garden.

 58. Special considerations have been taken in order to grant medical attention to pregnant women, newborns and elders by placing their residences closer to medical facilities.